-Qualities of a Good Investigator:
+Qualities of a Good Investigator

-This requires a highly motivated, self-starting individual who works well without close supervision; who will work tirelessly until the job is completed, even if it requires working after hours; who has the ability to get along with co-workers and the public, as well as other law enforcement agencies; whose reputation for honesty and integrity is above reproach and who has never had disciplinary problems in prior law enforcement employment; and who is anxious to become a valuable member of the prosecution trial team.
+This requires a highly motivated, self-starting individual who works well without close supervision; someone who will work tirelessly until the job is completed, even if it requires working long hours; someone who has the ability to get along with co-workers and the public, as well as other law enforcement agencies; someone whose reputation for honesty and integrity is above reproach and who has never had disciplinary problems in prior law enforcement employment; and someone who is anxious to become a valuable member of the prosecution trial team.

-- Conducting crime scene investigations to gather evidence and take pictures for use in court;
+- Conducting crime scene investigations to gather evidence and take pictures for use in court

-- Evaluating evidence of investigations and preparing reports and findings;
+- Evaluating evidence of investigations and preparing reports and findings

-- Assisting local and state law enforcement agencies in conducting investigations;
+- Assisting local and state law enforcement agencies in conducting investigations

-- Making arrests on probable cause with or without search or arrest warrants, including the pursuit, apprehension and arrest of violators of criminal activities;
+- Making arrests on probable cause with or without search or arrest warrants, including the pursuit, apprehension and arrest of violators of criminal activities

-- Testifying in court as to conclusions and evaluations of evidence;
+- Testifying in court as to conclusions and evaluations of evidence

-- Performing related work as required.
+- Performing related work as required

 Minimum Training and Experience:

-We seek applicants who are certified and experienced law enforcement officers, who have prepared themselves by seeking out higher education and training opportunities, both in academic and professional training programs.
+The office seeks applicants who are certified and experienced law enforcement officers, who have prepared themselves by seeking out higher education and training opportunities, both in academic and professional training programs.

 To view available open positions within the State Attorney’s Office, please visit jobs.myflorida.com.